Penwith · TR19

 Why Pendeen is its own job.

-Conservation Area covers the village core; AONB, Heritage Coast and World Heritage Site (Cornish Mining) designations across the parish.
+The planning backdrop in Penwith is real, not abstract: conservation Area covers the village core; AONB, Heritage Coast and World Heritage Site (Cornish Mining) designations across the parish.
 Mining heritage and engine houses shape most planning conversations.
 For building regulations package specifically, parts of Pendeen sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around Pendeen drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Pendeen project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR19 parish brief as the design brief and the Pendeen application has somewhere to land.
+Whether the project is on miners' terraces in the centre or further out toward St Just in Penwith, the building regulations package response is locally tuned.

 Planning note